bill-auger/lctv-api/README.md

 LCTV Badges
 -----------

 License: GPLv3
 Requires: PHP v5.4+
 Version: 0.0.8

 #### SETUP

 Setup constants are in LctvApiCredentials.inc.
 This file must exist in order to use this class.
-You can create this file using LctvApiCredentials.inc.example as a reference and then initialize the API by browsing to authorize.php.
+You can create this file using LctvApiCredentials.inc.example as a reference
+Then initialize by browsing to authorize.php and authorizing with the LCTV API.
+Depending on your use case, you may want to hide authorize.php after setup.
 See example.php for usage.